o3de/o3de.org/content/docs/user-guide/gems/_index.md

 * **Code & Assets** - Contains assets as well as code that performs certain functions upon the assets.
 * **Assets Only** - Contains only assets and no code.

-All gems that come bundled with O3DE are located in the `Gems` directory.
+All Gems that come bundled with O3DE are located in the `Gems` directory.
 Enabled Gems are detected and set as dependencies for your project by the O3DE [build system](/docs/user-guide/build).

 ## Topics